Interview with Dean Tong, Independent Forensic Expert

 I was accused of abusing my young daughter almost 30 years ago and it was this firsthand harrowing experience that prompted me to eventually make a career change from laboratory medicine and medical technology to child forensics and work as an expert witness in court.

 eLearners: Describe your job in forensics consulting.
 What are your primary responsibilities and duties as a trial consultant and expert witness?
-How do these responsibilities both differ and overlap?

 As a consulting expert or trial consultant, my job is to assist attorneys with both preparation of the court case, all the way through pre-trial and through trial and the case-in-chief, if necessary.
 This includes strategy which includes suggestions on pleadings, case law, peer-reviewed scientific journal articles to be used as learned treatises, requests for admissions, interrogatories, help at depositions with questions and questions at hearing/trials on direct/cross and re-direct/re-cross.
 In addition, I critique other fact witnesses and expert's notes and reports as well as forensic child interviews on DVD.
 In this capacity, I'm protected under Attorney Work Product privilege and my work is not discoverable.